 Dr. Carolina Acosta-Alzuru

-About: She teaches public relations, cultural studies, and qualitative methods.
-Scholarship foci: telenovelas, culture and society.
+About: Carolina Acosta-Alzuru teaches public relations, cultural studies and qualitative methods.
+Scholarship foci: melodramas (telenovelas and Turkish dramas), culture and society.

 Ph.D., Mass Communication, University of Georgia